What Is Hybrid Project Management?

 ChangeChanges are unwelcome and difficult to implement.Changes are expected and part of the process.Changes can be dealt with using Agile tactics.

-ScopeTotal work is decomposed into smaller tasks within the Work Breakdown Structure (WBS).A complete list of tasks is kept in the product backlog.
+ScopeTotal work is decomposed into smaller tasks within the Work Breakdown Structure (WBS).A complete list of tasks is kept in the Product Backlog.
 An iteration backlog is created separately for each iteration.Work is usually structured in phases.
 Within the phases, the work is structured in Sprints.
 This may vary depending on the type of hybrid approach.

 BudgetBudget is fixed and agreed upon at the beginning of the project.Budget is relatively flexible.A total budget estimate is provided at the beginning, but some flexibility is allowed within each project phase.